AI4ScienceConf/AI4ScienceConf.github.io/source/cfs.md

-CAIS 2025 calls for symposiums covering a wide range of topics in the intersection of AI and sciences including but not limited to physics, chemistry, biology, materials and sustainability.
+CAIS 2025 calls for symposia covering a wide range of topics in the intersection of AI and sciences including but not limited to physics, chemistry, biology, materials and sustainability.

 **Goal and Audience**